Haltom City Benefits Summary

 Dental insurance coverage is available through Cigna.
 Employees may choose between a DHMO or PPO plan.
 The DHMO plan generally offers lower out-of-pocket expenses and no maximum benefit per year, but you must select a dentist and office location from a narrow network of providers during enrollment.
 The PPO plan offers greater flexibility in provider selection with benefits capped at $1,500 each calendar year (per enrolled member).
 The City pays 100% toward employee cost for the DHMO and employees choosing the PPO pay the $10 per month.
 Dependent coverage is also available.
 Dental insurance coverage begins after 30 days of employment.

 Vision insurance coverage is available through Superior Vision.
 The plan provides benefits for examinations, eyeglasses, and contact lenses.
 The City pays 100% toward employee cost and dependent coverage is available.
 Vision insurance coverage begins after 30 days of employment.

 Haltom City and its employees are members of the Texas Municipal Retirement System (TMRS).
 Employees contribute 7% of their pay on a pre-tax basis towards retirement.
 The City matches this contribution at the rate of 2-to-1.
 Vesting occurs at 5 years, and retirement eligibility options include 20 years of service, or age 60 and 5 years of service.

 Life Insurance & Long-Term Disability

 Life insurance, accidental death and dismemberment, and long-term disability coverage benefits are provided at no cost to the employee.
-Coverage becomes effective after 30 days of employment.
+Coverage becomes effective after 30 days of full-time employment.